Jindabyne & surrounds

 Jindabyne has plenty of top eateries and brewpubs on offer.
 Try Australian schnapps from locally-sourced fruit at the Wildbrumby Distillery, and enjoy strolling around the beautiful grounds and sculpture gardens.
 Pinot’s wine bar is a hot favourite with the locals and for local ales, head to Jindabyne Brewing or Kosciuszko Brewing at the Banjo Paterson Inn.

-In Dalgety, taste unique cold-climate wines and craft beers brewed straight from the Snowy River at the Snowy River Vineyard and Microbrewery or grab a bite to eat and a cold beer at local gem The Dalgety Brewing Company.
-In Berridale, drop into the Shut The Gate Wines cellar door and providore, where they sell fine drops from their winery in the Clare Valley, along with delicious gourmet groceries.
+In Dalgety, taste craft beers brewed straight from the Snowy River at the Dalgety Brewing Company.
+In Berridale, drop into the Shut The Gate Wines cellar door and providore, where they sell fine drops from their winery in the Clare Valley, along with gourmet goodies at The Little Grocer.

 There are fantastic events throughout the year in the Jindabyne region, from music festivals in the snow season to traditional country shows like the Dalgety Show.
 See the mountain horseman ride in the Dalgety Team Penning horse riding event and the thrilling Man from Snowy River Rodeo.
 Mountain bikers will love the Snowies MTB Festival, a three-day mountain biking experience held in February.